mauro-dasilva/PCSetup/README.md

 # Automated PC Setup

-Automates the Installation &amp; Configuration of a Windows PC
+Automates various Machine Installations

-## Notes
+## Windows Notes

 * You need to run Powershell as an Administrator